shadowspawn/forest-arborist/README.md

     Commands:

-      init                 add dependencies file in current repo, and marker file at root of working group root                 show the root directory of the working group status               show the status of the working group
+      clone <source-URL> [group-dir]  clone source-URL and install its dependencies beside it init                            add dependencies file in current repo, and marker file at root of working group install                         clone missing (new) dependent repositories
+      root                            show the root directory of the working group status                          show the status of the working group

     Options: